MoonL4D2/MoonStrike/README.md

 # MoonStrike

-Moon's Mod for Counter-Strike 2
+Moon's dedicated Counter-Strike 2 server.

-Hosts Casual Games Including Hostage and Defuse
+Hosts casual games including Hostage and Defuse.

+Updates at 128 ticks per second.

+Allows up to 16 players on each team.